-Subtype Report: Chronic Lymphocytic Leukemia
+Subtype Report: Chronic Lymphocytic Leukaemia

 Chronic lymphocytic leukaemia (CLL) is an incurable lymphoma found in the lymphocytes.
 The progression of CLL is extremely variable ranging from indolent disease not requiring treatment to one that progresses rapidly and is resistant to treatment.
 The average incidence of CLL varies between individuals in different geographic regions with incidence being lower in eastern Asia and slightly higher in Europe and the USA.
 Median age at diagnosis is 72 years.